-I am pleased to release this 2014-15 College Catalog.
-It is a compilation of courses, programs, support services, degree offerings, and transfer information that you will need to chart your course to academic success.
+Your educational journey is one of the most important you will take in your lifetime.
+As you can see in the 2015-16 College Catalog, we are your unwavering partner in success.
+This catalog is a compilation of courses, programs, support services, degree offerings, and transfer information that you will need to chart your course to academic success.
+All of this represents our commitment to provide you the finest education and support services.